 COVID-19 spread rapidly throughout the world, prompting governments and businesses to take unprecedented measures in response.
-On March 17, 2020, we closed all of our stores in North America, as subsequently mandated by governments in both Canada and the United States, to protect our employees, customers and communities in light of the COVID-19 pandemic.
-As we have moved away from a significant retail footprint toward an online and wholesale focused business, there is no assurance that the customers will purchase our products at previous volumes through these channels.
+On March 17, 2020, we closed all our stores in North America, as subsequently mandated by governments in both Canada and the United States, to protect our employees, customers, and communities in light of the COVID-19 pandemic.

-Additionally, we rely on our employees, contractors, third-party transportation providers, vendors and other business partners to perform our and their respective responsibilities and obligations relative to the conduct of our business.
 As part of the reevaluation of our strategy due to the impact of the COVID-19 pandemic on our retail business and our decision to pursue a restructuring, we significantly decreased our retail footprint, by terminating leases for 164 of our stores in Canada and all 42 of our stores in the United States.
+Since August 21, 2020, we have maintained a total of 18 retail locations across Canada.
+As we have moved away from a significant retail footprint and toward an online and wholesale focused business, there is no assurance that the customers will purchase our products at previous volumes through these channels.

-On August 21, 2020, we re-opened 18 stores across Canada.
-We cannot predict when any of our contractors, third-party transportation providers, vendors and other business partners will be able to operate at previous levels.
-Nor can we predict the duration of the COVID-19 pandemic and whether existing restrictions may be extended or new restrictions will be put in place.
-The Company has at times required substantially all of its employees to work remotely.
+Additionally, we rely on our employees, contractors, third-party transportation providers, vendors, and other business partners to perform our and their respective responsibilities and obligations relative to the conduct of our business.
+We cannot predict when any of our contractors, third-party transportation providers, vendors and other business partners will be able to operate at pre-pandemic levels.
+Nor can we predict the duration of the COVID-19 pandemic and whether existing restrictions may be extended, or new restrictions will be put in place.
+The Company has at times required substantially all its employees to work remotely.
+As of March 31, 2022 our offices have re-opened and we have in place policies that allows for a flexible, hybrid model of working.

 The Company continues to monitor the situation and take appropriate actions in accordance with recommendations and requirements of relevant authorities.
-The impacts to date; however, have been significant, including but not limited to the acceleration of our decision to shift away from a significant retail footprint.
-The ultimate impact is and will remain unknown and largely dependent upon future developments, including but not limited to information on the duration and spread of COVID-19, changes in customer demand, additional mitigation strategies proposed by Canadian and United States public authorities (including federal, state, provincial or local stay-at-home or similar orders), and restrictions on the activities of our European and other internationally-based suppliers and on the shipment of goods.
+The impacts to date, however, have been significant, including but not limited to the acceleration of our decision to shift away from a significant retail footprint.
+The ultimate impact is still unknown and largely dependent upon future developments, including but not limited to the duration of the pandemic and its related variants, the temporary or permanent changes in customer demand and consumer spending and shopping habits, and restrictions on the activities of our European and other internationally based suppliers and distribution channels.

-The COVID-19 pandemic continues to rapidly evolve.
-The ultimate impact of the COVID-19 pandemic on our results, financial position and liquidity will depend on future developments, which are highly uncertain and cannot be predicted, such as the transmission rate of the disease, including the impact from new variants, the extent and effectiveness of containment actions and vaccination rollout, particularly as areas are reopened, and the impact of these and other factors on our stores, employees, distributors, vendors and customers.
-If we are not able to respond to and manage the impact of such events effectively, our business, operating results, financial condition and cash flows could be adversely affected.
+The COVID-19 pandemic continues to evolve.
+The ultimate impact of the COVID-19 pandemic on our results, financial position and liquidity will depend on future developments, which are highly uncertain and cannot be predicted, such as the duration of the pandemic, including as a result of any new variants, the effectiveness of vaccination, and the impact of these and other factors on our stores, employees, production, warehouse and distribution facilities, distributors, vendors, and customers.
+If we are not able to respond to and manage the impact of pandemic-related developments effectively, our business, operating results, financial condition, and cash flows could be adversely affected.